vifeng/TicketToTheMoon/README.md

 ## Versions and platform support

-More information is to be found in the [documentation section](https://github.com/vifeng/TicketToTheMoon/blob/main/documentation/).
+More information is to be found in the [repository wiki](https://github.com/vifeng/TicketToTheMoon/wiki)

 ## Tests results